Connect with us

 Alex Eala completed a hat trick of wins over her friend and former doubles partner Zeynep Sonmez as the Filipina tennis ace launched her campaign at the WTA Mubadala Abu Dhabi Open with a commanding 6-4, 6-3 victory over the Turkish number one on Monday (Tuesday morning, Philippine time) in the United Arab Emirates.

-The Zayed Sports City International Tennis Centre was filled to the rafters for the final match of the day on Stadium Court, as two players with some of the tour’s most loyal and vocal followings faced off.
+The Zayed Sports City International Tennis Centre was full to the rafters for the final match of the day on Stadium Court, as two players with some of the tour’s most loyal and vocal followings faced off.

 Filipino fans, however, made up the clear majority in the crowd.